mrled/keymap.click/docs/devnotes.md

 It's a simple `<select>` box that changes the debug level.

 ✅ Once I had the context stuff figured out, this was easy.

+## Another hook example

+See commit 2500d05745e0f63ba46a90e8a4918a09855ff1ac.

+I had a function that needed to run when the debug level changed.
+Prior to this commit, I did this in the component that changes the debug level.
+This worked fine, but meant the debug handling was coupled to the UI, and if I changed debugging elsewhere in the app later, my function would not get called.

+In this commit I moved the function to the root component, and use hooks and context to update it automatically no matter where it changes.

+✅ Another application of the context + state stuff I just learned

+## Break out the `<Keyboard>` component from the surrounding UI

+This has been bugging me for a while.

+The keyboard was built in a `renderKeyboard()` function, but I refactored it into its own component, separate from the info panel and canvas diagram, which were before all part of `<Keyboard>`.

+✅ Easier than I thought - I didn't even need any hooks to do this